Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Zero-Commission Stock and ETF Trading

 Fidelity eliminated commissions on U.S. stocks and ETFs back in 2019, matching Schwab's move.
-In 2026, this is table stakes — everyone does it.
+By now in 2026, this is table stakes — everyone does it.
 But what matters is what they don't charge.
 Fidelity doesn't route your orders through payment for order flow (PFOF) for equities, which means you're more likely to get genuine price improvement on your trades.
 Their Q4 2025 data showed an average price improvement of $0.0165 per share on retail equity orders.
 Sounds tiny, right?
-It's a big deal at scale.
+At scale, it's a big deal.

 ZERO Index Funds

-Look, this is still Fidelity's trump card against Vanguard — and I say that as someone who respects Vanguard's mission.
+This is still Fidelity's trump card against Vanguard — and I say that as someone who respects what Vanguard's mission is.
 The FZROX (Total Market), FZILX (International), FZIPX (Extended Market), and related funds carry a 0.00% expense ratio.
 Literally zero.
 Vanguard's equivalent Admiral Shares charge 0.04%.
 On a $500,000 portfolio, that's $200 per year you're not paying.
-Yes, I know that sounds small.
-Over 30 years of compounding, it absolutely isn't.
+Yeah, I know that sounds small, but over 30 years of compounding, it absolutely isn't.

 Active Trader Pro Platform

-For anyone doing more than buy-and-hold, Active Trader Pro is Fidelity's desktop platform — and it's genuinely good.
-Real-time analytics, customizable screeners, streaming news, options chains, and charting tools that don't feel like they were designed in 2009.
-It's not as sleek as Thinkorswim or IBKR's Trader Workstation, but it doesn't try to be.
-Reliable and functional is what matters when you're actually in a trade.
+For anyone doing more than buy-and-hold, Active Trader Pro is Fidelity's desktop platform — and it's genuinely solid.
+Real-time analytics, customizable screeners, streaming news, options chains, and charting tools that feel like they were actually built in this decade.
+It's not as polished as Thinkorswim or IBKR's Trader Workstation, but it doesn't try to be.
+When you're actually in a trade, reliable and functional beats pretty every time.

 Retirement Account Options

-This is where Fidelity absolutely earns its reputation, and honestly, I don't think it gets enough credit here.
+And this is where Fidelity absolutely earns its reputation, though I don't think it gets nearly enough credit here.
 They offer Traditional IRAs, Roth IRAs, SEP IRAs, SIMPLE IRAs, Solo 401(k)s, rollover IRAs, and inherited IRAs — all under one login.
 The breadth is unmatched among consumer brokerages.
-Their retirement planning tools, particularly the Planning & Guidance Center, let you model real scenarios with actual inputs rather than generic "save more money!" projections.
-It's one of the few tools I've seen that treats users like adults.
+Their Planning & Guidance Center lets you model real scenarios with actual inputs rather than generic "save more money!" projections.
+It's one of the few tools I've seen that treats users like actual adults.

 Fidelity Bloom and Youth Account